 After graduating, Kathryn moved to Beirut from Boston with her future husband and lived there for several years during times of war and conflict—but also of joy and inspiration.
 She continues to have a robust family and social network in the Middle East.

 Kathryn is currently seeking representation for her novel, Roots of The Banyan Tree.
 Her life in Lebanon, along with stories of loved ones there, provided the inspiration for the novel.
-Her work has been published or is forthcoming in Flash Boulevard, MacQueen's Quinterly, Bending Genres, Bright Flash Literary Review, Six Sentences, Ellipsis Zine, The Drabble, Cleaver Magazine, Unbroken Journal, The Ekphrastic Review, Boston Literary Magazine, Flash Fiction Magazine, Rusted Radishes Journal: Beirut Literary and Art Journal, and The New Verse News.
+Her work has been published or is forthcoming in New York Times Modern Love, Potato Soup Journal, Atticus Review, Fictive Dream, New World Writing, Flash Boulevard, MacQueen's Quinterly, Bending Genres, Bright Flash Literary Review, Six Sentences, Ellipsis Zine, The Drabble, Cleaver Magazine, Unbroken Journal, The Ekphrastic Review, Boston Literary Magazine, Flash Fiction Magazine, Rusted Radishes Journal: Beirut Literary and Art Journal, and The New Verse News.

 Kathryn lives in Providence with her husband and saucy, curly-tailed pup, Kaya.
 In addition to writing, she is a passionate cook and explorer of places near and far.